1) How do I pick up and drop off my child?

 3) Do you provide snacks?
 What types?

 We provide all snacks, unless your child has a life-threatening allergy.
-All students are served fresh fruit at least one day per week.
-We also provide cheese, crackers, cereal, pretzels and other similar nut-free snacks each day at snack time.
+We provide cheese, crackers, cereal, pretzels and other similar nut-free snacks each day at snack time.

 4) Does VPCP include lunch?

 5) What special classes will my child attend and how often?

 Each child attends Chapel in the Sanctuary once per week.
 Each child also attends a Music and Movement class once per week with our dedicated Music and Movement teacher.

 6) Do the students go on field trips?

-We have in-house field trips a couple of times per year which may include Peter McCory, the One Man Band, a reptile expert, animal shows, storytellers, or magicians.
+In past years we have hosted in-house field trips a couple of times per year which included musicians, science experts, a reptile expert, animal shows, storytellers, or magicians.
 We will resume this practice when we can safely hosts guests in the building.

 7) How do you handle discipline at school?